Geoduck aquaculture: British Columbia

 Environmental groups and citizens of British Columbia have voiced their concerns about geoduck aquaculture operations in the Province, even though the industry is still in its preliminary stages.
 Their main issue has been the lack of peer-reviewed studies on the impact geoduck aquaculture practices will have on the environment.
 Most concerned groups point to the situation in Puget Sound, Washington as an example of the environmental harm posed by geoduck farms.
 Other concerns being raised include the destruction of the natural aquatic habitat, washed up waste (such as nets), disease outbreaks, competition with wild species, and "purge fishing" or the removable of all wild geoducks in a specific area prior to the planting of cultured geoducks.
 This procedure is apparently necessary because of the economics of the industry.

 The management of Canada's aquaculture sector is headed by the Department of Fisheries and Oceans.
 The department shares this responsibility with 17 other departments and agencies at the federal and provincial levels.

 The DFO works with these government offices to "create the policy and regulatory conditions necessary to ensure that the aquaculture industry develops in an environmentally responsible way while remaining economically competitive in national and international markets".
 In the case of wild geoduck fishery, the agency co-manages the activity with the Underwater Harvesters Association.

 Aquaculture in Canada is regulated by three main acts: the Fisheries Act, Navigable Waters Protection Act, and Canadian Environmental Assessment Act.
 Other acts that control aquaculture practices include the Land Act, Health of Animals Act, Food and Drugs Act, Pest Control Products Act, and Species at Risk Act.
 All of these acts specify regulations at the local, provincial, and federal levels, resulting in a total of 73 rules and regulations for the aquaculture industry; these rules and regulations have been described as being conflicting and contradictory.
 The rules and regulations have resulted in the aquaculture industry being described as "one of the most heavily regulated in the world".
-A recent survey showed that Canadians support the creation of an Aquaculture Act that specifically addresses the needs of the industry.
+A recent survey showed that Canadians support the creation of an aAquaculture act that specifically addresses the needs of the industry.
 The DFO collects fees from aquaculture licences and leases, and receives government funding for its research programs.
 The UHA also funds research on geoduck aquaculture.

 To address consumer concerns regarding unsafe aquaculture practices, the DFO launched the Aquaculture Sustainability Reporting Initiative in 2011.
 This report backs the Federal Sustainable Development Strategy implemented in 2010, and aims to provide its citizens with information on the sustainable aquaculture practices that government agencies and the aquaculture industry are undertaking or plan to undertake.
 There are currently 29 participants in this initiative, coming from different sectors such as academia, the aquaculture industry, government agencies, and environmental organizations.